lgibbons12/Clubs-Website/README.md

 okay but rewrite this because when clicked i want all content within the container div to disappear, and container to turn green or red and have a check mark on it

-The plan is to just do an animation when they click approve or deny and then have a secondary button perform the redirect functonality
+The plan is to just do an animation when they click approve or deny and then have a secondary button perform the redirect functonalityr